We’ve kept interest rates at 5.25% this month. Higher rates are working to reduce inflation

 The third reason was a big fall in the number of people available to work.
 That was linked to the Covid pandemic.
 It’s meant that employers have had to offer higher wages to attract job applicants.
 Many businesses have had to increase their prices to cover those costs.
 That includes firms in the services sector, where wages are the largest part of business costs.

-The Bank of England makes sure inflation comes down by raising interest rates.
-We have been raising interest rates since December 2021 to get inflation down.
+• The Bank of England makes sure inflation comes down by raising interest rates.
+We have raised interest rates since December 2021 to get inflation down.
 It takes time to work, usually 18 months to two years.
+Inflation has fallen from over 11% in the autumn of 2022 to under 4% now.

 People whose mortgage payments are higher will have less money to spend on other goods and services.
 More generally, higher interest rates make it more expensive to borrow money to pay for things and more attractive to save if you are able to.
 This tends to reduce spending on goods and services in the economy.
 Businesses who provide these good and services will often need to reduce their prices to tempt more people to buy them.